ikanellos/space-invaders-pygame/README.md

 - Sounds are loaded at initialization & only played when needed.
 Original code re-instantiates a sound object whenever a sound needs to be played.
 - Enemies and Bullets stop being redrawn after game over.
 Original implementation simply moved them out of the viewport.
+- Enemies increase in speed after being destroyed.
+Also they spawn ever more closely to the player

 #### Minor code variable differences:
 - Constants have been moved to the top of the code and are used throughout with their name instead of value.